 Rob took up arm-wrestling in 2000.
 It was after a tournament in 2002 that he first starting feeling uncomfortable about eating meat and moving towards a vegan diet.
 Like many people, Rob had been led to believe that meat was an important part of building strength.
 Read More...
 “Rob Bigwood, vegan armwrestler”

-Pat was diagnosed with a serious genetic cancer in 1977 when she was 32, which led to her adopting a wholefood vegan diet.
-As a result her health has made an excellent recovery and the ‘terminal’ cancer has gone into remission while but continues to live a full and incredible life.
+Pat was diagnosed with a serious genetic cancer in 1977 when she was 32.
+The devastating news which led to her adopting a wholefood vegan diet.
+As a result her health has made an excellent recovery and the ‘terminal’ cancer has gone into remission.
 Read More...
 “Pat Reeves, vegan powerlifter”

 Joni turned vegan in 1991, and started training for and competing in strongman events around 2000 in the 105kg weight category.
 Since then he has developed an impressive level of strength, with personal bests of 150kg for bench press, 230kg for squat and a deadlift of 262.5kg.
 Read More...
 “Joni Purmonen, vegan strongman”